 THE BEST AERO BIKE WHEELS

 Aero bike wheels look fast, ride fast, and race fast.
-At 55mm to 65mm deep, they are the racing bike wheels of choice for most flat and rolling terrain for those who ride at average speeds of 20mph/32kph and above.
-They are well suited for road races and crits, and can also work as triathlon wheels if you want one set for multiple racing events.
+At 55mm to 65mm deep, they are the wheels of choice for most flat and rolling terrain for those who ride at average speeds of 20mph/32kph and above.
+They are well suited for road races and crits, and can also work as time trial and triathlon wheels if you want one set of wheels for multiple racing events.

-For those of us who don’t race but want to go our fastest in training and on competitive group rides, the best aero wheels can give you that extra aerodynamic performance when it’s your turn to pull or sprint for the town line yet can still provide the stiffness, handling, and comfort you’ll find in all-around wheels 10-20mm shallower while maintaining your speed better than those.
+For those of us who don’t race but want to go our fastest in training and on competitive group rides, the best aero wheels can give you that extra aerodynamic performance when it’s your turn to pull or sprint for the town line.
+They provide the stiffness, handling, and comfort you’ll find in all-around wheels 10-20mm shallower while maintaining your speed better than those.

-In this post, I review and compare some of the best aero bike wheels available today and say more about why riders and racers should consider them.
+In this post, I review, compare, and recommend some of the best aero bike wheels available today and say more about why riders and racers should consider them.